univention/provisioning-api/helm/provisioning/README.md

-# provisioning-service
+# provisioning

-A Helm chart for the Univention Portal Provisioning API
+A Helm chart for the Univention Management Stack Provisioning Service

 - **Version**: 0.1.0
 - **Type**: application